demisto/content-docs/docs/integrations/debugging.md

 ### Python Environment

 Python Environment
 You need to prepare a python environment with all the base dependencies.
-It is recommended to use a virtual env tool (like [pipenv](https://pipenv.pypa.io/en/latest/)).
+It is recommended to use a virtual env tool like [virtuaelenv](../concepts/dev-setup) or [pipenv](https://pipenv.pypa.io/en/latest/).
 The environment requirements can be found in the `dev-requirements-py3.txt`.
 To install it using pipenv run `pipenv install -r dev-requirements-py3.txt`.

 ### Using Demistomock (the demisto object)